 Standing room only when we first got there (930 at night), Yellow Bridge Brewing was packed.
 Live music draws them in Delmont right off the highway… that… and the absolutely fantastic beers.
 After enjoying a pizza and a few beers, we traveled two minutes down the road to our motel and promptly crashed.

-Now for day 3 to start, which will bring us to Bushy Run Battlefield, Johnstown Dam Memorial, Alleghany Portage, and Flight 93 Memorial, as well as the breweries Stone Bridge Brewing and Olde Bedford Brewery.
+Now for day 3 to start, which will bring us to Bushy Run Battlefield, Johnstown Dam Memorial, Allegheny Portage, and Flight 93 Memorial, as well as the breweries Stone Bridge Brewing and Olde Bedford Brewery.